 When flossing (at least once a day), curve the floss in a C-shape along the crown of each individual tooth.
 Position floss at the top of each tooth as far as it will go until you meet resistance (be sure not to damage the gums but start far enough up to ensure complete cleaning) and using a see-saw motion bring the floss down along the crown, curving with the tooth.

 Proper home care can prevent tooth decay, plaque and calculus build up, gum disease, bone loss, and infection.
-Remember, disease that starts in your mouth can affect the rest of your body, so make sure you’re taking care of your teeth if you want to take care of your overall health.
+Remember, disease that starts in your mouth can affect the rest of your body, so as a dental new year’s resolutions: make sure you’re taking care of your teeth if you want to take care of your overall health.

 [Related: What is Periodontal Maintenance?]